roshanrn/roshanrn.github.io/_pages/year-archive.md

 author_profile: true
 ---

+[March 31, 2025] Our paper on NVMe FDP and CacheLib was published at EuroSys 2025!

 [December 11, 2024] Was the guest speaker in the December monthly call in the OCP Sustainability Project.
 Presented my SDC talk again!

 [September 18, 2024] Presented a talk on NVMe FDP and Sustainability at SDC '24.
 [The Promise of NVMe Flexible Data Placement in Data Center Sustainability](https://www.sniadeveloper.org/events/agenda/session/698)